Most people never grow accustomed to the big chunk of federal income tax withheld in each paycheck. The more you make

-Stay on top of your taxes with Personal Capital’s free financial tools.
+Stay on top of your taxable income with Personal Capital’s free financial tools.
 Register here.

 How the Average American Can Reduce Their Taxable Income and Pay No Taxes

 John: 23 Year Old Recent College Grad

 In the first example we have John, a 23-year-old who wants to keep his tax bill at zero.
 John just finished college and recently started full time employment at an entry level salary of $30,000.
 He managed to live frugally while in school and is willing to maintain the college student lifestyle for a few more years.
 Fortunately for him, he studied finance in college and knows the power of compounding investment returns.
 He knows that investment contributions made while he is in his twenties will grow for decades to come, thereby securing a safe retirement.

 Since John has roommates that split the rent and utilities, John feels comfortable living on $1,300 per month total out of his $2,500 monthly paycheck.
 John participates in his employer’s 401k plan by contributing $1,000 per month.
 This leaves $200 from each paycheck to cover Social Security and Medicare tax withholding.